DarkOceanInteractive/git-conventions/README.md

 **Nothing should be committed directly to the main branch.**

 When you want to apply changes, you should:
-- Create a github `issue` that describes what the changes are about (if you use Github Projects (TO-DO lists), this also helps keeping track of the TO-DOs)
+- Create a GitHub `issue` that describes what the changes are about (if you use GitHub Projects (TO-DO lists), this also helps keeping track of the TO-DOs)
 - Create a `dedicated branch` for this issue, following the branch naming convention below
 - Commit your work to this branch, following the commit convention below